argparser/specs/README.md

 # Argparser Specifications and Designs

-The repository holds the documents containing designs and specifications for the general argparser
+Please raise a PR containing your design for the argparser that can be implemented in multiple languages with minimal changes.